-We’ve all got lists for what we want to get done.
+We’ve all got lists for what to get done.

 To-do lists help organise our day and calm our mind.
 Once a job’s on the list, it can stop bouncing around in our brain.